Check out this: Union Pacific Corporation (UNP) could be on the verge of a big rally

-Union Pacific Corporation (NYSE: UNP) is -0.61% lower on its value in year-to-date trading and has touched a low of $105.08 and a high of $221.28 in the current 52-week trading range.
+Union Pacific Corporation (NYSE: UNP) is -1.09% lower on its value in year-to-date trading and has touched a low of $105.08 and a high of $221.28 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The UNP stock was last observed hovering at around $206.83 in the last trading session, with the day’s gains setting it 0.13% off its average median price target of $232.00 for the next 12 months.
-It is also 17.22% off the consensus price target high of $250.00 offered by 27 analysts, but current levels are -21.74% lower than the price target low of $170.00 for the same period.
+The UNP stock was last observed hovering at around $208.67 in the last trading session, with the day’s loss setting it -2.71% off its average median price target of $232.00 for the next 12 months.
+It is also 17.62% off the consensus price target high of $250.00 offered by 27 analysts, but current levels are -21.15% lower than the price target low of $170.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)